MuenchowT/remoteStick/README.md

 The Stick connects to an Android device by USB cable.
 It implements Click, doubleClick and longClick on every button (except up/down/left/right).

-The arduino acts as an USB keyboard and send keystrokes to the connected android device.
+The arduino acts as an USB keyboard and sends keystrokes to the connected android device.
-In XCSOAR, the file GLB-XCI-xcremote.xci acs as a "translator" from keystriokes to XCSOAR-Commands.
+In XCSOAR, the file GLB-XCI-xcremote.xci acts as a "translator" that converts the keystrokes to XCSOAR-Commands.

 In the current version, it works with an micro 32u4 processor (aka Leonardo), and can (for instance ) replace the software of the stefly remote stick,